LaPlace, Louisiana: Post-Civil War developments

 In 1879, pharmacist, planter, and patent medicine purveyor Basile Laplace arrived from New Orleans and established a large plantation in Bonnet Carré.
 In 1883, he allowed the New Orleans and Baton Rouge Railroad to cut through his land.
 The settlement's railroad depot was named after Laplace, then the post office, and eventually the town itself.

 In the 1920s, Woodland Plantation was bought by the Montegut family, but the most famous person born there may have been Kid Ory, who was born in an outbuilding and later led a successful New Orleans jazz band.

 Weather events

 In the period between 1850 and 1883, the levee on the east bank of the Mississippi flooded several times.
 In 1850, a flood created the Bonnet Carré Crevasse, a levee breach that was more than a mile wide.
 Several major floods were exacerbated by this crevasse near LaPlace, and one resulted in severe flooding of New Orleans in 1871.
 The breach was closed in 1883.

 In 1983, a violent F4 tornado devastated part of the town.

+In August 1992, Hurricane Andrew spawned an F3 tornado that killed 2 people.

 In 2012, about 5,000 houses were damaged by flooding in LaPlace during Hurricane Isaac.

 In February 2016 and again in March 2016, several tornadoes touched down in LaPlace, damaging hundreds of buildings and disrupting power.

 LaPlace was badly damaged by Hurricane Ida on August 29, 2021.